jahrei/jahrei/README.md

 * passionate in bodybuilding and powerlifting 💪🏼
 * i'm an arch and gentoo daily driver user 🐧
 * old apple computer and other vintage tech enthusiast 💾
-* video game enjoyer 🕹
+* modern & retro video game enjoyer 🕹

 #